MidiALF 2.x manual

 Save and Load pages

-Snapshot of entire MidiALF state can be saved in one of the 64 memory slots for later recall.
-Saving and loading is fast enough to not to disturb playback if performed while playing.
+Snapshot of the entire MidiALF state can be saved in one of the 64 memory slots for later recall.
+Saving and loading is fast enough to not disturb playback if done while playing.

-Double click the Save switch to quickly save the current state in its memory slot.
+Double click the Save switch to quickly save the current state to its memory slot.

 Double click the Load switch to quickly load the saved state from its original slot, thus reverting all the changes made since it was loaded.